cs4241-21a/a1-gettingstarted/README.md

     * span for background color of text to prevent it from extending all the way across the page
     * link for accessing the google font
     * hr for seperating classes from technologies and methods
+    * br for line break in the introduction

 ## Design Achievements: